Dream Street (Janet Jackson album): Commercial performance

 Dream Street is both the lowest charting studio album of Janet Jackson's career in the US, and her only studio album to not spawn any hits on the Billboard Hot 100 chart.

 Track listing

-A song called "Start Anew" was written for the album by Ralph McCarthy, Yuji Toriyama, but was not included on the track list.
-It was released as an off-album single in Japan on October 11, 1985, with the B-sides "Hold Back the Tears" (7") and an extended version (12").
+The song, called "Start Anew", was written for the album by Ralph McCarthy and Yuji Toriyama, but was not included on the track list.
+It was released as an off-album single in Japan on July 25, 1985, with the B-sides "Hold Back the Tears" (7") and an extended version (12").
 The song was later included on the Japanese edition of Control.